 - Inflammatory Disease (Rheumatoid Arthritis)

+Absolutely, bunions are progressive deformities which means they have the potential to change over time.
 Can you think of a time where your bunion bump was less noticeable?
 Perhaps, a few years ago you may have noticed a much less smaller bump?
 Bunions generally get larger over a period of time.
 As bunions are a structural joint change- they also have the ability to affect the other toes causing them to become clawed or hammered, become squished or overlapped.

 Your podiatrist will be able to assess your bunion and discuss conservative and surgical treatment options with you.